Essay · June 2026

 Three costs fell below the line

 The obvious objection deserves an answer before anything else, because it is the strongest one.
-You have described, the skeptic says, a forty-year decline in transaction costs — electronic trading, decimalization, the internet, the ETF — and you have dressed an extrapolation up as a revolution.
-This is a trend, not a phase change.
+You have described, the skeptic says, a forty-year decline in transaction costs: electronic trading, decimalization, the internet, the ETF.
+Why should this be anything more than another step along the same curve?

 The mystery is the under-hedging

-It is tempting to frame all this as a story about future demand — about exotic new markets people will someday want.
+It is tempting to frame all this as a story about future demand: exotic new markets people will someday want.
 That gets it backward.
 The mystery is not why there will be more hedging tomorrow.
 The mystery is why there is so little of it today.

 The demand was always there.
 The machinery was not.